 Simple.
 But the long-term consequences of that difference are huge.
 Let’s talk money.

-🔹 So… Which One Makes More Money?
+🔹 Monetization Power: Which Platform Makes More Money?

 I’ll give you the honest, 2026-accurate answer: